ldss-project/docs/docs/services/statistics-service/index.md

   - Output:
     ```yaml
     score: {
+      date: datetime        # the date when the score was added
       rank: number          # the rank of the player on the leaderboard
       wins: number          # the number of times the player has won
       losses: number        # the number of times the player has lost